 To comply with State regulations, the Phoenicia Water District, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 We are very pleased to provide you with this year's Annual Water Quality Report.
-Last year, we conducted tests for over 80 contaminants.
-We detected 1 of those contaminants at a level higher than the State allows.
-As we told you at the time, our water temporarily exceeded a drinking water standard and we modified our treatment process to rectify this problem.
 This report is an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to New York State standards.
 Our constant goal is and always has been, to provide to you a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and to protect our water resources.
 If you have any questions concerning this report or concerning your drinking water please contact: Mr. Richard Ricciardella, Water Commissioner, Phoenicia Water District, 7209 Rt.
 28, PO Box 247, Phoenicia, 12464; NY; Telephone (845) 688-5172 or (845) 688-7233 ext.
 21. about their water service.
 If you want to learn more, please attend any of our regularly scheduled Town Board meetings.
 They are held on the 1st Monday of each month, 7:00 PM at the Shandaken Town Hall, Route 28, Shandaken, NY 12480; Telephone (845) 688-7165.
 If you want to learn more, please call us.